thelonelinux/LeetCode_AllInOne/src/OS_CN_DBMS_SQL_Learning/OS_Learning/OS_Readme.md

         * 2. SJF (SHORTEST JOB FIRST)
         * 3. LJF (LONGEST JOB FIRST)
         * 4. HRRN (HIGHEST RESPONSE RATIO NEXT)
+    * for gantt chat and numerical understanding of each scheduling algorithm
   * MULTILEVEL QUEUE SCHEDULING (simple diagram you can see in notes pdf)
     * Until now we have only make sure of single ready queue.
 And we pick process from it using some scheduling algorithm.
     * In Multilevel Queue Scheduling - In real life in our system we don't have same type of process.
 So in multilevel queue we divide into three categories as